 This is one of the more difficult Sea Turtles on the trail to gain access to.
 The Beach Park Turtle is located just inside the entrance of a local Waterpark, the Beach Park at Isla Blanca.

 The water park is currently closed due to Covid-19 safety.
 It is currently scheduled to reopen sometime later this year in 2021.
 Until the Waterpark reopens you can currently only see the Beach Park Sea Turtle Monday through Friday 8a.m. – 5p.m.

 The Beach Park Sea Turtle is the 2nd Largest Sea Turtle on the trail.
 The Beach Park Sea Turtle is 11 feet tall.
 It is located on the side of a roof support pillar, of a building at the entrance of Beach Park at Isla Blanca Waterpark.

-The Beach Park Sea Turtle was painted by Mother, & Daughter duo artists Beth, & Chelsea Fedigan. (* No information plate located at the Beach Park Sea Turtle currently)
+The Beach Park Sea Turtle was painted by a Mother, & Daughter duo of artists Beth, & Chelsea Fedigan. (* No information plate located at the Beach Park Sea Turtle currently)

 You just stop in, & tell them you want to see Liberty on the Sea Turtle Arts Trail, & they’ll point you in her Direction.
 Which is outside, just past the pool area.
 Liberty was painted by the artist Christina Salazar. (* No Information Plate located at Liberty Currently)

 THE TURTLE GAME

 Next time your looking for a fun activity to do with the kids, or if you just want to see the Turtle Art yourself.
 Remember to Visit the beautiful South Padre Island, & hunt down all the Sea Turtles on the Art Trail.